Audacity 3.2.0

 Definition: AudioIOBase.cpp:76

-static std::vector< long > GetSupportedSampleRates(int playDevice=-1, int recDevice=-1, double rate=0.0)
+static std::vector< long > GetSupportedSampleRates(int playDevice=-1, int recDevice=-1)

 Get a list of sample rates the current input/output device combination supports.